Jayaweera123/ToDoApp/README.md

 ✅ Mark tasks as completed (they will be removed from the UI).
 ✅ SweetAlert2 for better user notifications.
 ✅ Fully containerized with Docker & Docker Compose.
-✅ Unit tests for the backend.
+✅ Unit and integration tests for the backend using JUnit 5 & H2 Database.
-✅ Unit tests for the frontend components.
+✅ Unit tests for the frontend components using React Testing Library.
+✅ End-to-end testing using Selenium.

 ## 🛠 Tech Stack
 **Frontend:** React, Vite, Tailwind CSS, SweetAlert2 (for alerts)